UNTV: Digital terrestrial television

 UNTV is currently testing Japan's Integrated Service Digital Broadcasting-Terrestrial (ISDB-T), the sole digital television (DTV) standard in the Philippines for its transition from analog to digital broadcast.
 During its ninth anniversary celebration in 2013, Daniel Razon announced the network's ongoing transition from analog to digital broadcast.
 The activity includes upgrading of technical equipment and studio facilities.

 After a year, UNTV began its test broadcast in Metro Manila using its new digital transmitter in Antipolo.
 On October 2, 2014, UNTV began its simulcast test broadcast on UHF channel 38 (617.143 MHz) along with its analog broadcast on UHF channel 37.
 It has two standard definition (SD) channels and one 1seg or “oneseg” channel.
 1seg is the common name of DTV service specifically for mobile phone devices.
 UNTV multi-channel line-up also includes one high definition (HD) channel called “ADDTV” or Ang Dating Daan TV showing purely religious programs.
 Its digital broadcast can be received in Metro Manila and nearby provinces like Bulacan, Pampanga, Cavite and Rizal, using ISDB-T set top boxes including LED TV sets and mobile devices with built-in ISDB-T tuners.
 In a DTV signal test conducted by Philippine mobile phone brand Starmobile last April 2015, UNTV was present in eight out of 14 locations in Metro Manila with decent signal strength of three up to the maximum of four signal bars.

 In April 2016, Anywave Communication Technologies Co.
 Ltd. announced that UNTV tapped Anywave for its implementation of analog and digital transmitters.
 Anywave is a manufacturer of television and radio transmission equipment with headquarters in Illinois, United States.

 In 2018, BMPI launched Social TV (STV) subchannel on digital terrestrial television airing entertainment and educational videos from social media contributors and vloggers.
-In 2020, it was discontinued and replaced by the UNTV's main channel feed at 1080p resolution.
+In May 2020, it was discontinued and was reverted back to UNTV's mirror channel feed, this time at 1080p resolution.

+On January 1, 2025, UNTV ceased its analog broadcast on UHF Channel 37.
+However, their plans to flash cut their digital signal into the former analog channel 37 was not materialized yet.